A - Z

-Safe public drinking water in South Carolina is accomplished through a "multiple barrier" approach.
-Tools utilized in this approach include source water protection, certified water treatment plant operators, permitting, routine sanitary surveys, monitoring, treatment design and plan review.
+Ensures safe public drinking water through strategies including source water protection, operator certification for water treatment plants, permitting, routine sanitary surveys, monitoring, treatment design and plan review.

 DHEC's Bureau of Drug Control works to decrease the diversion of controlled substances from legal sources by maintaining a closed system of distribution and continually monitoring distribution of prescription drugs.
 We enforce the South Carolina Controlled Substances Act .

-We are responsible for administering South Carolina's Drycleaning Facility Restoration Trust Fund by using funds to assess, prioritize, and clean up registered dry-cleaning sites that are polluted within the state.
-The program operates on fees and taxes collected from dry cleaning facilities.
+Responsible for administering South Carolina’s Drycleaning Facility Restoration Trust Fund by using funds to assess, prioritize and clean up registered dry-cleaning sites that are polluted within the state.

 DHEC's EMS program is responsible for developing and enforcing all of the standards and regulations necessary for the improvement of emergency medical services in South Carolina.